AtreyaSh/shallow-discourse-parser/README.md

 ## Modifications to the Frankfurt Shallow Discourse Parser (Schenk et al. 2016)

 This project is a fork of the official Frankfurt Shallow Discourse Parser and involves modifications of word-embeddings and the downstream feed-forward neural network for implicit shallow discourse sense labelling.
+Our project paper for this research can be found here as `report_SDP.pdf`.

 ## Table of Contents
 * [Usage](#Usage)